nanoqsh/dunge/dunge/README.md

 ## Features

-* Simple and flexible API
+* Typesafe and flexible API
 * Customizable vertices, groups and instances
-* Shader code described as a single rust function
+* Render and compute shaders described as a single rust function
 * High degree of typesafety with minimal runtime checks
 * Desktop and WASM support
 * Optional windowing extension